prestonharberts/bib/Bible/acts8.md

 The man replied, “How in the world can I, unless someone guides me?”
 So he invited Philip to come up and sit with him.
 ###### 32
 Now the passage of scripture the man was reading was this:
->  “ He was led like a sheep to slaughter,
+> “He was led like a sheep to slaughter,
->  “ And like a lamb before its shearer is silent,
+> “And like a lamb before its shearer is silent,
->  “ So he did not open his mouth.
+> “So he did not open his mouth.
 ###### 33
->  “ In humiliation justice was taken from him.
+> “In humiliation justice was taken from him.
->  “ Who can describe his posterity?
+> “Who can describe his posterity?
->  “ For his life was taken away from the earth.”
+> “For his life was taken away from the earth.”
 ###### 34
 Then the eunuch said to Philip, “Please tell me, who is the prophet saying this about—himself or someone else?”
 ###### 35